-Travel experts agree – 2021 will be the year of the road trip.
+Travel experts agree—this will be the year of the road trip.
 Since many of us have been driving fewer miles each month due to pandemic restrictions, we may have forgotten to give our vehicles the TLC they deserve.
-Before you hit the road on your next road trip, it's essential to give your car a full inspection to make sure it's road-ready.
-We spoke with AAA Car Care expert Daryl Thompson to get his recommendations on how to prepare your vehicle for your next road trip adventure.
+Before you hit the road on your next road trip, it’s important to give your car a full inspection to make sure it’s road ready.
+We spoke with AAA Car Care expert Daryl Thompson to get his recommendations on how to prepare your car for your next road trip adventure.

 WHO SHOULD INSPECT YOUR VEHICLE?

-As the bay doors open for a new day of maintaining and repairing vehicles at AAA Tire and Auto Service in Huber Heights, Ohio, Car Care Assistant Manager Daryl Thompson is quick to remind customers that preventative maintenance is key to keeping cars at their peak performance – especially if you're hitting the road for a long journey.
+As the bay doors open for a new day of maintaining and repairing vehicles at AAA Tire and Auto Service in Huber Heights, Ohio, Car Care Assistant Manager Daryl Thompson is quick to remind customers that preventative maintenance is key to keeping cars at their peak performance—especially if you’re hitting the road for long journey.

 “There are some things that you can check at home, and there are some things you need to check with a professional,” says Thompson.